ec-europa/europa-component-library/README.md

 - Node.js LTS (6.x) or current (8.x)
 - yarn >= 0.27.5

-We recommend you to use [Node Version Manager](https://github.com/creationix/nvm) and to run `nvm use` to get the right Node.js version.
+We recommend you to use [Node Version Manager](https://github.com/creationix/nvm) and to run `nvm install` followed by `nvm use` to get the right Node.js version.

 Tested on: